-Perspective | A ‘no-fly zone’ might help Ukraine.
+Perspective | A no-fly zone might help Ukraine.
 Or it might lead to nuclear war.

 The alternative now being pursued is a strategy honed during the Cold War years: proxy war.
 The United States and the Soviet Union learned to tolerate each other’s support for a foe, as long as this support did not mean joining the fight.
 As President John F. Kennedy’s national security adviser McGeorge Bundy wrote after leaving office: “The most important thing that the United States and the Soviet Union can do to stay clear of the ‘nuclear tornado’ is to see to it that they have no war of any kind with each other.”

-This shared understanding did not emerge full-blown after the Soviet Union broke the American nuclear monopoly in 1949; it was a hard-won result of a series of dangerous confrontations in Berlin, Korea and Cuba.
+This shared understanding did not emerge full-blown after the Soviet Union broke the American nuclear monopoly in 1949; it was a hard-won result of dangerous confrontations in Berlin, Korea and Cuba.
 A small direct clash did take place in October 1950, early in the Korean War, when American warplanes accidentally crossed the Soviet border, strafing an air base they believed to be in North Korea.
 This incident may have contributed to the Soviet decision to join the Chinese intervention in Korea that began the next month.

 Soviet leader Joseph Stalin, who ultimately committed two full fighter divisions to the war, was cautious enough to insist that the planes be painted in Chinese colors and stay over Communist-controlled territory to avoid potential captures that would unmistakably demonstrate their identity.
 American pilots were jarred by the appearance of a tough new enemy that flew modern MiG-15 jets over a corner of North Korea that they came to call “MiG Alley.”
 Both sides chose to play it safe, keeping Soviet participation in the war a secret for many years afterward.